osxmidi/LinVst/README.md

 For details about overriding dll's, see the next section (Wine Config).

+Drag and Drop is enabled for Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped into the vst window and not for items dragged and dropped from the vst window to the host.

 Renoise

 Sometimes a synth vst doesn't declare itself as a synth and Renoise might not enable it.